The 52nd Annual Conference of the ACEA will be hosted by Acadia University in the fall of 2026.

 Speaker: Philip Oreopoulos, University of Toronto

-For the second consecutive year, the conference included a mentoring session for students and junior faculty.
+For the second consecutive year, the conference included a mentoring session for students and other early-career economists.
 We are grateful to the mentees who enthusiastically participated in this session, and to the mentors who generously shared their time and advice.
-We hope everyone enjoyed and benefitted from the discussions.

 The conference also featured a panel discussion about long-term care for seniors, as well as a large number of parallel sessions, spanning many fields of economics (including sessions on diversity, gender and sexual orientation), with researchers coming from around the world to present their work.